 And there goes that phenomenon again: just when you thought what a tedious and gawd-forsaken skelp of peatland all this was becoming: suddenly you can be tempted by lovely creative artwork and great coffee and cakes.

 Finally, the Hebrides stop.
-Not suddenly, at huge vertiginous cliffs, but sort of quite suddenly at middle-sized vertiginous cliffs (Pictured small here).
-(At least, if you care to walk from Port of Ness to the Butt of Lewis lighthouse, you’ll see for yourself.)
+Not suddenly, at huge vertiginous cliffs, but sort of quite suddenly at middle-sized vertiginous cliffs (Pictured – below- small here).

 Again, surprises, if you haven’t been studying your map.
 There’s a lot of settlement towards Ness or, more accurately Port Nis.
 There is stuff going on: a football social club, and football pitches, where the training team members call for the ball in Gaelic.
 Brilliant.